karlbennett/spring-rest-example/README.md

 #### Build

-To build this project you will first have to build and install the [`scratch-parent`](https://github.com/karlbennett/scratch-parent) project.
+To build this project you will first have to build and install the [`scratch-parent`](https://github.com/karlbennett/scratch-parent) to get access to the parent pom that is used to configure the project.
+Then you will need to build and install the [`scratch-user-api`](https://github.com/karlbennett/scratch-user-api) project.
+This contains the common user API that all the `scratch-*-rest` projects implement.

+Once you have built and installed the above you will be able to build this project with:

+    mvn clean verify

 #### Run